bsmith89/strain-corr/doc/manuscript/manuscript.md

 Concordant with this level of strain diversity, estimated genotypes for inferred strains were often distinct from the closest reference strain.
-Using SNP profiles in strain-pure samples, we estimated each inferred strain’s genotypes as the consensus allele, masking ambiguous positions.
+Using SNP profiles in strain-pure samples, we estimated each inferred strain's genotypes as the consensus allele, masking ambiguous positions.
 Among inferred strains with ≥ 100 genotyped positions, 68% had a genotype dissimilarity of greater than 0.05 to the closest reference.
 Representing the strain diversity of each species with a UPGMA tree, we